novix-sa/Pyplan/docs/Quick Start.md

 To access Pyplan, it must be installed in a server.
 Or you can request a trial account to access Pyplan cloud services  [here](http://pyplan.com/contact/).

 Once the server address has been identified, you can log into Pyplan with valid user credentials using a regular login form:

-You must have installed Pyplan in a server to access Pyplan.
-Or you can request a trial account to access Pyplan cloud services [here](http://pyplan.com/contact/).

-Once identified the server address and with valid user you can login Pyplan through a regular Login form:
 ![](http://img.pyplan.org/Quick_start_login1.png)

-After login in, you will reach the app landpage that looks like the following picture:
+After login in, you will reach the app land page, which looks like the following picture:
 ![Pyplan Homepage](http://img.pyplan.org/Quick_start_home1.png)
 Here you will find sections for creating a new model, open recent models, recover any active session, or opening tutorials and examples.
 Click on create a new model.